For many couples, pregnancy is the happiest time of the marriage.

 - Spousal support/alimony

 Some couples need months of negotiation before they can reach an agreement that both sides can agree on.
-By starting now, you might have ironed out many of the details by the time your baby is born.
+By starting now, you might have ironed out many of the details by the time the baby is born.
 That could be ideal, allowing you a stress-free labor and delivery.

 You might also need to attend mediation to help you reach an agreement.
 A mediator is a neutral third party who can help squabbling couples find common ground so that they can divorce amicably.
 The final months of a pregnancy could be a good time to engage in mediation.